CBD vs. CBDA: Differences and Uses

 CBD and CBDA are similar in that they are not psychoactive cannabinoids, but is there a difference between CBD and CBDA?
 There are several.

 CBDA and CBD have many similarities in their effects.
-They both may help with pain, anxiety, sleep and inflammation.
+They both may help with sleep and other issues.
 It is how these cannabinoids work in the body that makes them different.

 CBD vs. CBDA: Which is Most Common?